meefs/SoundThread/README.md

 - Many CDP processes have not yet been implemented

 If you find any bugs or have user interface feature ideas, please raise a ticket in [issues](https://github.com/j-p-higgins/SoundThread/issues).
 If you would like to request specific CDP processes be added to SoundThread, please comment on [this community discussion](https://github.com/j-p-higgins/SoundThread/discussions/59).

+## Support SoundThread
+If you like SoundThread and would like to help support its future development you can [buy me a pint on Ko-Fi.](https://ko-fi.com/jphiggins)